 Many of you reading this will be aware of the seismic change at Purplebricks which, last month, announced that it is to bring all its self-employed field LPEs and Territory Owners onboard as staff.

-The agency, which has for many years framed itself as a disruptor and ‘hybrid agency’ offering a clear alternative to the high street, has ironically made a clear move towards the traditional high street model that it has – albeit less so recently – enjoyed taking apart.
+The agency, which has for many years framed itself as a disruptor and ‘hybrid agency’ offering an alternative to the high street, has made a move towards the traditional high street model that it has – albeit less so recently – enjoyed taking apart.

 In fact, the only differences between the two now is that Purplebricks has no branches, offers a fixed fee and charges extra for viewings.